davidcohn1234/drone_and_robot_shapes_detection/readme.md

 2. `tesseract` installed.
   - For installing `tesseract` in Linux follow this link: https://lindevs.com/install-tesseract-ocr-on-ubuntu
   - For installing `tesseract` in Windows follow this link: https://github.com/UB-Mannheim/tesseract/wiki
+    - It is preferred that `tesseract.exe` will be in this path `C:/Program Files/Tesseract-OCR/tesseract.exe`.
+In the code I first check this path and if it does not exist then I search for `tesseract.exe` in all the drives in the computer (which might take much longer).

 ## Instructions
 For running the code to the following: